 “I don’t know what to say,” I said.

 “It’s simple,” replied Terry.
 “You’ll have to lie.”

 “You’ll have to lie better than that.”

 Bruce bustled over.
-“No, no, no. Nobody has to lie,” he insisted.
+“No, no. Nobody has to lie,” he insisted.
 “You just have to master the 100-percent non-committal near-compliment.
-Watch…” He turned to Terry to demonstrate:
+Watch…” He turned to Terry.